rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/HostUpdateInput.md

 - isRefreshPaused: System.Boolean
   - Supported in v9.0+
       A Boolean that specifies whether the host refresh is paused or not.
+- hostVfdEnabled: HostVfdInstallConfig
+  - Supported in v5.0+
+- mssqlCbtEnabled: MssqlCbtStatusType
+  - Supported in v5.0+
+- hdfsConfig: HdfsConfigInput
+  - Supported in v5.2-v9.1
 - mssqlSddUserCredentials: SddUserCredentialsInput
   - Supported in v9.2
       The user credentials for querying SQL server instance on the host for Sensitive Data Discovery.
-- hostVfdEnabled: HostVfdInstallConfig
-  - Supported in v5.0+
-- mssqlCbtEnabled: MssqlCbtStatusType
+- nasConfig: NasConfigInput
   - Supported in v5.0+